benagricola/milo-config-rrf/README.md

 * `G6001` - Perform a safe, repeatable probe on the X axis from either the left or right.
 Called by `G6000`.
 * `G6002` - Perform a safe, repeatable probe on the Y axis from either the front or rear.
 Called by `G6000`.
 * `G6003` - Perform a safe, repeatable probe on the Z axis.
 Can use the toolsetter or the touch probe.
 Called by `G6000` and `G37`.
+* `G6004` - Perform a safe, repeatable probe on the configured reference surface.
+Called by `G37`.